These Women Built Careers In Retail. The Pandemic Tore Through Their Stores

 She had watched the industry balloon, malls sprawling across the suburbs.
 More real estate is devoted to retail in the U.S. than anywhere else in the world.

 Then it boomeranged.
-Online-shopping convenience began outshining the appeal of going somewhere to browse shelves, slide hangers across racks.
+Online-shopping convenience began outshining the appeal of going somewhere to browse shelves and slide hangers across racks.
 The pandemic clicked fast-forward and forced stores to confront their weaknesses.

 Newcomb's Macy's closed, then furloughed its staff.
 Some were hired back.
 She was not.